Up close and personal with SENSEI NATHAN

 Many of you have had the pleasure of being taught by Sensei Nathan whether it was at our Baker Street dojo, or Goodge Street and now you will find him at Mayfair, doing what he does best – bringing hype to the club and giving an excellent class as always.

 We have been taught by him, bantered with him and know him briefly by reading his Sensei Focus article (which you can find on our news page).
 Now we would like to dig a bit deeper and get to know our Sensei.
 We gave you the opportunity to ask Sensei anything through our Instagram Q&A and this is what we found out: –

 … Are known for being hard working and we definitely know that applies to this Virgo.

 No, but have always wanted to get tatted up.

 Too many films to choose from?
 If I were to say what my favourite Martial Arts film is, it has to be, Blood and Bone.

 Who would win Darth Vader or Voldemort?

 What are you watching at the moment?

-How could anybody have just one favourite meal, unless it’s 3 courses of 3 separate cuisines.
+How could anybody have just one favourite meal, unless it’s 3 courses of 3 separate cuisines?
 So, if I had to narrow it down to 1 cuisine I’d have to go with Caribbean food, and I couldn’t give you a single favourite meal because it is all delicious.
-Favourite dessert (what is a meal without dessert), has to be chocolatey!
+My favourite dessert (what is a meal without dessert), has to be chocolatey!

 How many calories do you eat per day?